zhouzhouzhouxiao/sandbox/README.md

    `g++ main.cpp -o main`
 7. Finally, again inside the Docker container's command line interface, run your C++ program.
 Use the following command:
    `./main`

+## another function-scrapsecurity
+methord of use is same as thesandbox for cpp,but the file is docker_scrap